Small Group · Starting Summer 2026

 1:1 coaching

-deeply valuable, but expensive, and you're missing the group dynamic — the recognition of yourself in other people's stories.
+deeply valuable, but expensive, and you're missing the group dynamic: hearing yourself in other people's stories.

 This program